antantilope/eazy-invoice/README.md

 ### Usage

- -Organizations, Hourly Rates, Users, and UserProfiles are manager through Django Admin.
+ - Organizations, Hourly Rates, Users, and UserProfiles are manager through Django Admin.
+ - Eazy Invoice is meant to be a self hosted solution for a small number of people.